 God's hand in history, especially where it pertains to the affairs of His people, His Holy Land and His Holy City, is clearly discernible.
-At major turning points in Israel's history, we see that big personalities are raised up to bring about His purposes.
-Pharaoh Rameses, Nebuchadnezzar, Cyrus and Adolf Hitler all fall into this category.
+At major turning points in Israel's history, we see that big personalities among the Gentiles are raised up to bring about His purposes.
+The Pharaoh of the Exodus, Nebuchadnezzar, Cyrus and Adolf Hitler all fall into this category.
 Herod the Great was also raised up for a good reason, namely to prepare Judea, in a physical way, for Christ's first coming.
 Therefore, the fact that Roman power over Israel and its surrounding regions was consolidated during the early years of Herod's reign should not surprise us.
 This created the stability required to make the nation ready.
 The magnificent remodelling of the Jerusalem Temple at this precise juncture in time was also undoubtedly by pure design on God's part.
 Herod became king of Judea in 37BC; Roman rule in the entire region became absolute in 31-30BC; Octavian became the first Roman Emperor, Caesar Augustus, in 27BC and Herod the Great began his Temple work in about 20BC.
 Christ was born (I believe) in 5BC.

 Crucial to understanding Biblical prophecies like the one above, is that the words "end" and "time of the end" mean different things in different places in Scripture.
 Their meaning must be derived from the context of where they are found.
 They may be referring to the end of a particular era, the end of a particular prophecy, the end of a ruling dynasty, the end of the life of a particular individual etc.